randomtruffles/Dominion_League/rules.md

 <a name="4.9.2"></a>4.9.2.
 You may choose a different policy regarding which undos you will allow, so long as you announce it to your opponent before the game.

 ### <a name="4.10"></a>4.10.
 Timers
-Games in the Dominion League do not user a timer.
+Games in the Dominion League do not use a timer.

 <a name="4.10.1"></a>4.10.1.
 The "Make (opponent) Resign?" prompt in Dominion Online should only be used to address connection issues and other technical difficulties (see [4.11](#4.11)).
 It should not be used to enforce speed of play on your opponent.